Insurance Appraiser & Umpire Directory

-PropertyUmpire is a free, independent directory of licensed insurance appraisers and umpires in Texas, Florida, Louisiana, and Colorado.
+PropertyUmpire is a free, independent directory of licensed insurance appraisers and umpires.
 Every listing is sourced from official state licensing boards — not self-reported, not pay-to-play.
+Browse by state below to find a verified professional in your area.

 When your insurance company disputes your property claim or offers a settlement that does not cover your actual loss, your policy almost certainly includes an appraisal clause.
 That clause gives you the right to hire an independent appraiser who works for you — not the insurer.
 Each side selects their own appraiser, and together they choose a neutral umpire to resolve any remaining differences.
 The result is binding.